CogitoNTNU/cogitron/README.md

 </details>

 ## Description
+Longterm robot project created by the members of Cogito Cogitron.

+The project is hugely inspired by work done by HuggingFace with [lerobot](https://github.com/huggingface/lerobot/blob/main/examples/7_get_started_with_real_robot.md).

 ## Getting started
 To set up a python enviroment run the following in the terminal to setup a python enviroment: